 The Thames made Marlow what it is today.
 It grew up as a river crossing and its greatest landmark is still the 19th century suspension bridge designed by William Tierney Clark, who used more or less the same design for his bridge linking Buda and Pest in Hungary.
-Pick up a free copy of the Marlow Mini Guide from the Information Centre just off the High Street in Institute Road for a tour of the town that takes in other landmarks from the house where Mary Shelley completed Frankenstein to Court Garden House in Higginson Park, designed by nerve specialist Dr Battie.
+There is a tour of the town that takes in other landmarks from the house where Mary Shelley completed Frankenstein to Court Garden House in Higginson Park, designed by nerve specialist Dr Battie.
 He forgot to include a staircase, thus giving us the expression "batty".
-Look out for Marlow Museum in Higginson Park (open weekend afternoons and from March 2016 open on Wednesday afternoons), there are regular exhibitions.
-Explore the shops in the High Street, West Street and Spittal Street before putting your feet up in one of Marlow's many, excellent eating places.
+Look out for Marlow Museum in Higginson Park (open weekend and Wednesday afternoons).
+Explore the shops in the High Street, West Street and Spittal Street before putting your feet up and taste buds to work in one of Marlow's many, excellent eating places.

 Nearby Cookham was once well known to the touring public, coming out of London during the early 1900s to show off their new motor cars.
 It was a very popular place to be seen on the river or visiting one of the 30 night clubs that existed between Maidenhead Bridge and Cookham.
 Today, you would head to Cookham to visit the Stanley Spencer Gallery, dedicated to the life and work of Sir Stanley Spencer RA (1891-1959) who was born and lived and worked in this highly picturesque village which he regarded as "a sort of earthly paradise".
 Set aside an extra hour to follow the Cookham Walk which revisits many of the subjects of Stanley Spencer's paintings in and around the village.